PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/02-page-descriptor.md

 #### Result

-This method should return either :
+This method should return either:

 - a `DataResponse` object if you want to pass a data object to the `render` method
 - an `EmptyResponse` object if you don't have any data to render